Sovereign-Labs/solana-proofs/README.md

 ## The Copy-on-Chain Program

 Because an account may not change every slot, a mechanism is required to ensure its latest state can still be included in a recent `BankHash` for cryptographic proof generation.
 This is where the Copy-on-Chain (`copy`) program comes in.
 It takes an account's state, computes its hash, and copies it into a `CopyAccount`.
-The alteration of the `CopyAccount` ensures the account's state becomes part of the slot's ‘accounts_delta_hash’, and therefore also part of the`BankHash`, against which a proof can be generated for the user.
-Checking for an account's modification and its presence in the BankHash is equivalent to checking transaction status because an account is only modified when the transaction is successful.
+The alteration of the `CopyAccount` ensures the account's state becomes part of the slot's `accounts_delta_hash`, and therefore also part of the`BankHash`, against which a proof can be generated for the user.
+Checking for an account's modification and its presence in the `BankHash` is equivalent to checking transaction status because an account is only modified when the transaction is successful.
 In summary, the purpose of the `copy` program is that calculating and writing the hash ends up modifying `CopyAccount` during a slot and commits to the hash stored in `CopyAccount` as part of the `accounts_delta_hash` which is then rolled into the `BankHash`.

 * The `copy` program takes two main accounts as input
   * A global scoped PDA - `CopyAccount`